google/zetasql/docs/functions-and-operators.md

 **Description**

-Takes KLL16 sketches as `BYTES` and merges them into a new sketch, then returns the quantiles that divide the input into `number` equal-sized groups, along with the minimum and maximum values of the input.
+Takes KLL sketches as `BYTES` and merges them into a new sketch, then returns the quantiles that divide the input into `number` equal-sized groups, along with the minimum and maximum values of the input.
 The output is an `ARRAY` containing the exact minimum value from the input data that you used to initialize the sketches, each approximate quantile, and the exact maximum value from the initial input data.
 This is an aggregate function.

 If the merged sketches were initialized with different precisions, the precision is downgraded to the lowest precision involved in the merge — except if the